-Many factors make Westerville successful, but the support from the families is one of our main strengths.
-We encourage you to be actively involved in your child's education, be it volunteering at school, at home, attending PTO/PTA meetings, meeting with the teachers, supervising homework, etc. Student success in school and parent support is highly correlated.
+Many factors make the Westerville schools successful, but support from our families is especially valued.
+We encourage you to be actively involved in your child's education, by volunteering at school, helping with a team or activity, attending booster meetings, talking with teachers, supervising homework, and so on.
+There is proven correlation between student success in school and parent support from home.